status-im/help.status.im/docs/en/your-profile-and-preferences/block-or-unblock-someone-in-status.md

     1. From the tab bar, tap :mobile-messages: **Messages**.
     1. Tap **Contacts**, then tap the profile photo of the contact you want to block.
-    1. On the profile screen, tap :mobile-more-options: **More options** on the top.
+    1. From the top navigation, tap :mobile-more-options: **More options**.
     1. Tap :mobile-block: **Block User**.
     1. Check the two boxes if you want to remove the user's identity verification and remove the user from your contacts.
     1. Tap **Block**.